mattduerrmeier/sbb-analytics/README.md

 python3 -m venv venv
 source venv/bin/activate
 pip install -r requirements.txt
+# you can now start the jupyter notebook
+jupyter notebook
 ```

 The Jupyter notebooks contain the various steps of the network analysis.
 For convenience, we provide all the necessary data, such as benchmark results, graph edge list, and station coordinates in `data/`.